soundproofboot/readme-generator/Develop/test-file.md

 [Questions](#questions)

 ## Installation
-test installation
+c

 ## Usage
-test usage

-## License
-Apache
+d

 ## Contributing
-test credits
+e

 ## Tests
-test tests
+g

 ## Questions
-You can check out my other projects on [GitHub](https://www.github.com/soundproofboot) Contact me at colinedwinbares@gmail.com for any further questions.
+You can check out my other projects on [GitHub](https://www.github.com/h) Contact me at j for any further questions.